yin-ka/budget-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Budget App <a name="about-project"></a>
+# 📖 Budget Management App <a name="about-project"></a>

-**Budget App** is a web-based application designed to assist users in categorizing and effectively managing their transactions, making expense tracking a hassle-free experience.
+**Budget Management App** is a web-based application designed to assist users in categorizing and effectively managing their transactions, making expense tracking a hassle-free experience.
 By using this user-friendly tool, you can stay organized and gain valuable insights into your spending habits.

 ## 🛠 Built With <a name="built-with"></a>